A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments: Numerical experiments

 To measure the performance in synthetic experiments, we use the average normalized MSE, i.e., for each of the methods, we compute $\frac{1}{m}\sum_{i = 1}^m\frac{\|\widetilde{u}_i - u^\star_{(i)}\|^2}{\|u^\star_{(i)}\|^2}$, where $u_{(i)}^\star$ denotes the population optima associated with user $i$, while $\widetilde{u}_i$ is the model assigned to user $i$.
 To measure the performance in real data experiments, we evaluate the average test accuracy on a withheld dataset.
 The results on synthetic data are presented in Figure~\ref{fig:MSE}, with the results on real data presented in Table~\ref{tab:numerical}.

 On $y$-axis of Figure~\ref{fig:MSE} we plot the average normalized MSE, with the $x$-axis showing the number of samples per user.
-We can see that both ODCL-KM and ODCL-CC match the order-optimal performance of the oracle methods, for different sample sizes.
+Both ODCL-KM and ODCL-CC match the order-optimal performance of the oracle methods.
 ODCL-KM++ matches the performance of Oracle Averaging for any number of samples, while ODCL-CC requires $n\approx 400$ samples to match the oracle methods.
 As discussed in Section~\ref{subsec:cvx_km}, this gap stems from the fact that convex clustering needs to estimate both the number of clusters, as well as the clustering itself.

 Table~\ref{tab:numerical} presents performance on real data.
-We can see that ODCL-KM++ significantly improves the accuracy over local models and is close to the oracle method.
-On the other hand, we can see that IFCA is strongly affected by initialization, as its performance varies from close to oracle (IFCA-1, strong initialization) to worse than Local ERM (IFCA-R, random initialization).
+On MNIST data, ODCL-KM++ significantly improves the accuracy over local models and is close to the oracle method.
+On the other hand, IFCA is strongly affected by initialization, as its performance varies from close to oracle (IFCA-1) to worse than Local ERM (IFCA-R).
+Similar observations hold on the CIFAR10 data, where the accuracy of our method is on par with the oracle, while IFCA performs as good as the Local ERM (IFCA-1) at best, and essentially as a random estimator (IFCA-R) at worst.
+Finally, in the third column, we see that our method performs the best in the presence of noisy data, while all instances of IFCA performe worse than Local ERM.